sintefmath/JutulDarcy.jl/docs/src/index.md

 Pkg.add("JutulDarcy") # Reservoir simulator
 ```

-To verify that everything is working, we have a minimal example that runs a industry standard input file and produces interactive plots.
+To verify that everything is working, we have a minimal example that runs an industry standard input file and produces interactive plots.
 Note that interactive plotting requires `GLMakie`, which may not work if you are running Julia over SSH.

 ```@example
 using JutulDarcy, GLMakie